pallgeuer/DeepStack/README.md

 especially for those new to the task.
-Even for experienced users, further wanting to have *multiple* independent deep learning stacks in parallel on the same machine vastly increases the difficulty (e.g. multiple simultaneous versions of CUDA).
+Even for experienced users, further wanting to have *multiple* independent deep learning stacks in parallel on the same machine vastly increases the difficulty (e.g. multiple simultaneous versions of CUDA or PyTorch).
 This repository seeks to address this issue, while at the same time automating the entire process.
 Furthermore, for optimal performance this repository manually compiles libraries like OpenCV and PyTorch, as, for example, PyTorch built from source can be observed to be up to 4x faster than a naive install.

 ## Tested configurations

 This repository can be used to install *arbitrary version combinations* of all the component libraries involved, but some configurations will obviously work better than others due to library dependencies and cross-compatibilities.
 This repository has so far been *tested* on selected combinations of the following component versions:

  * **Ubuntu:** 18.04, 20.04 (x86_64)